BOARD OF DIRECTORS

 Rob Elsey – President

 Known for his sense of humor, Rob knows that addiction is not a laughing matter; and he’s determined to do something about it.
-Also known as “Rob the Realtor,” he brings real estate expertise to the board from his role as Senior Sales Executive with Reece Nichols.
+Also known as “Rob the Realtor,” he brings real estate expertise to the board from his role with Amber Rothermel Team with Keller Williams.
 Yet, Rob’s greatest contribution is his charismatic and passionate leadership toward the GRACE mission.

 Says Rob, “My wife and I first learned about Oxford Houses when our daughter was released from residential treatment and needed to transition back into the community.
 We met many people through Oxford and were amazed at how well most of the houses operated.
 It became clear that more houses were needed on the Missouri side of our metro area.
 The idea for GRACE came out of my sincere desire to create an organization that could help build a stronger sober living community in Kansas City, MO by improving and increasing the Oxford House capacity.”

 Anissa Elsey – Vice President

 Anissa’s drive and energy has always been inspirational, and watch out when she’s pursuing something in which she believes with all her heart.
 She’s unstoppable.
 Anissa brings a multitude of talents to the board, including executive leadership skills that she’s honed as Chief Human Resources Officer at Nazdar.
 Anissa can organize anything and anyone and has never met a stranger.

 Says Anissa, “I have been impacted by addiction in my family for most of my life.
 I have witnessed firsthand what it can do to a person and to a family.
 My husband and I have worked diligently to help our daughter through the recovery process.
 We have experienced the benefits that Oxford Houses can offer its residents, as well as the peace of mind it provides the family members.
 We see a real need for more sober living homes in the Kansas City, MO area.”